asamm/web-menion-asamm-com/_posts/2019-05-17-action-tasks.md

 In 2018, we have introduced a very interesting concept of controlling Locus Map over Broadcast intents, we internally call it `Action tasks`.
 Its possibilities are documented in our [Locus API repository](https://github.com/asamm/locus-api/wiki/Action-tasks-(Broadcasts)), but let's try to use it practically for example for our task above.

 Among Locus Map application, you will also need a tool that is able to send configured intents to any other application.
 Tasker or MacroDroid are good examples.
-Anyway use may use this system also from own Android application.
+Anyway you may use this system also from own Android application.

 ## Main posibilities

-* control map, like zooming, centering, directly move with map
+* control map like zooming, centering, directly move with map
 * control Track recording system
 * control Live tracking
 * enable certain Preset